About the Program

 William E. Kastenberg, Professor Emeritus.
 Risk management, risk assessment, nuclear reactor safety, ethical issues in emerging technologies.

-Ka-Ngo Leung, Professor Emeritus.
+Ka-Ngo Leung, Professor Emeritus, Professor in the Graduate School.
 Professor of the Graduate School, Plasma and Ion Beam technology in microfabrication processes.

 Mechanical Engineering Program